argeo/argeo-jjml/README.md

 - Speech recognition and transcription with [whisper.cpp](https://github.com/ggml-org/whisper.cpp) integration (already working in the `unstable` branch)
 - Image recognition and multimodal support with llama.cpp's [mtmd](https://github.com/ggml-org/llama.cpp/tree/master/tools/mtmd) (work-in-progress in the `unstable` branch)

-## Contact, bugs, commercial support ##
+## Contact, commercial support ##
+Issues can be raised via [GitHub](https://github.com/argeo/argeo-jjml/issues) or Debian's [Salsa](https://salsa.debian.org/mbaudier/libjjml-java/-/issues) (especially when related to packaging or portability).

-All queries should be directed to Mathieu Baudier via [LinkedIn](https://www.linkedin.com/in/mbaudier/).
-You can expect properly reported bugs to be fixed free of charge, and additional features to require a fee.
-Argeo GmbH can also provide consulting services in order to help you integrate this capabilities into your existing Java systems.
+All other queries, typically new features, should be directed to Mathieu Baudier via [LinkedIn](https://www.linkedin.com/in/mbaudier/).
+Argeo GmbH also provide support and consulting services around the integration of JJML into existing Java systems.

 ## Licensing ##
 Argeo JJML is dual-licensed: